RaptaG/Modlist/README.md

 ### What type of mods are these?

 The following mods are for Quality of Life improvements, tweaks to the vanilla game and new features, all friendly to vanilla Minecraft's behaviour.
-Also, all of the mods are client-side, menaing they will work everywhere, even on servers!
+Also, all of the mods are client-side, meaning they will work everywhere, even on servers!

 ## Mods